nmeans/phantomherd/README.md

 This will run the specified CasperJS script once in two parallel PhantomJS instances by default and report the results.

+### Parameters

 You can specify sample size with the `-s` flag, and level of concurrency with the `-c` flag.

     $ phantomherd -s 100 -c 25 test.coffee

+This will run a total of 100 runs through the specified CasperJS script across 25 concurrent PhantomJS instances.

 ## Contributing